JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 ### Creating the first building

-If you recall the little introduction on idle game, building are things that you can buy and then they generate something every tick. (or every X tick, or twice per tick or whatever)
+If you recall the little introduction on idle games, building are things that you can buy and then they generate something every tick. (or every X tick, or twice per tick or whenever.
+Here we will start by producing money every tick.)

 So for this first step we need to:

 - keep track of cash (our primary currency)
-- keep track of how many numbers of building we bought (cause the price of the building depends on the number of building)
+- keep track of how many numbers of building we bought (cause the price of the building depends on the number of building, and how much cash is generated each tick is also dependent on how many buildings there are).
-- create a function that will be used every tick (to gain currency etc)
+- create a function that will be used every tick (to gain currency)

-Let's keep track of cash with a variable `let money = 20` and start with 20 units of it.
+Let's keep track of cash in our game : `let money = 20` and start with 20 units of it.
 And by modifying a bit the `Hello World` example, you can show the amount of money.

 ```html
 <!-- App.svelte -->